awsbpfeiff/Systems-Manager-Labs/Lab_10_ParameterStore.md

 [Supported Services](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html)

-In this section you will create a Secure String parameter and retrieve it using the Console and CLI.
+In this lab you will create a Secure String parameter and retrieve it using the Console and CLI.

 1. Navigate to [Systems Manager \> Application Management \> Parameter Store](https://console.aws.amazon.com/systems-manager/parameters)